Former Drug Company Execs, Pharmacists Arrested for Allegedly Flooding Small Towns With Opioids

 “Rattini, Barclay and Miami-Luken allegedly ignored obvious signs of abuse by distributing more than 2.3 million oxycodone pills and 2.6 hydrocodone pills to Miller-West’s pharmacy in a town of approximately 1,394 people,” the DOJ said in a statement.

-Miami-Luken also allegedly supplied roughly 3.7 million hydrocodone pills to a pharmacy in Kermit, Wester Virginia, a town of just 400 people.
+Miami-Luken also allegedly supplied roughly 3.7 million hydrocodone pills to a pharmacy in Kermit, West Virginia, a town of just 400 people.

 Advertisement